 Ric O’Barry is an activist who, every year travels to Taiji Japan, attempting to put an end to the plight of dolphins and the thousands that are still slaughtered there or are taken into captivity.

 In Taiji Japan, there is a dolphin fishery.
 Taiji is a small fishing port and to the casual observer, dolphins are loved there.
 Each year thousands of them swim along the coastline and tourists are drawn to them, often taken out to spot pods to watch them.

 In reality, Taiji is the largest supplier of dolphins to many dolphinariums and seaquariums, and the many ‘swim with the dolphin’ excursions throughout the world.
 Unfortunately, it also slaughters them.

-A the end of the summer, they capture the dolphins in unbelievable cruel conditions, pen them like cattle, cull them for the best of the crop, and then supply the dolphins to the dolphinariums.
+A the end of the summer, they capture the dolphins in unbelievably cruel conditions, pen them like cattle, cull them for the best of the crop, and then supply the dolphins to the dolphinariums.
 They inhumanely slaughter the rest and sell the meat in supermarkets.
-It provides income for many.
+The plight of the dolphins provides income for many.

 Although the government sets a quota (in the 2016-2017 season it was 1820), many advocacy groups estimate the number of dolphins and porpoises killed in Taiji is closer to 25,000 per year.

 Warning: This short video might be offensive.

 Why Dolphins Should Not Be Kept In Captivity

 According to Maddalena Bearzi, Co-founder of the Ocean Conservation Society, there are several reasons that dolphins should not be kept in captivity.